gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 </ol>

 ### Creating CIC connection {#CreateConnection}

-To establish an initial connection between your client and CIC, the first thing to do is [creating a downchannel](/CIC/References/CIC_API.md#EstablishDownchannel).
-A downchannel is used when you receive directive messages from CIC.
-These directive messages are not responses prompted by event messages.
-They are messages initiated exclusively by CIC (cloud-initiated) when certain conditions are met or when any needs arise.
-For example, when a new alarm (push) arrives, a directive message will be sent through a downchannel.
+To establish an initial connection between a client and CIC, the first thing to do is [creating a downchannel](/CIC/References/CIC_API.md#EstablishDownchannel).
+A downchannel is used for a client to receive directives from CIC.
+Directives sent through the downchannel are _not_ responses to events, but are initiated by CIC (cloud-initiated) when conditions are met or when needs arise.
+For example, when a new push message arrives for a user, CIC will send a directive through a downchannel to inform the client of the arrival.

 To create a downchannel, send a `GET` request to `/v1/directives`.
 Once a downchannel is established, CIC keeps the connection open.